reduxjs/redux/docs/recipes/ComputingDerivedData.md

 Reselect provides a function `createSelector` for creating memoized selectors. `createSelector` takes an array of input-selectors and a transform function as its arguments.
 If the Redux state tree is mutated in a way that causes the value of an input-selector to change, the selector will call its transform function with the values of the input-selectors as arguments and return the result.
 If the values of the input-selectors are the same as the previous call to the selector, it will return the previously computed value instead of calling the transform function.

-Let’s define a memoized selector named `getVisibleTodos` to replace the non-memoized version above:
+Let's define a memoized selector named `getVisibleTodos` to replace the non-memoized version above:

 #### `selectors/index.js`